Hardware

 Compile for FPGA

-The VHDL provided in the hardware/hdl directory is target agnostic, it can be synthetized for all FPGA vendors (even ASIC).
-On the contrary, ring-oscillator implementations are specific to the target.
-As instance, the directory target/common/xilinx provides a ring.vhd dedicated implementation for Xilinx FPGAs.
+The VHDL provided in the hardware/hdl directory is target-agnostic and can be synthesized for all FPGA vendors (and even ASICs).
+In contrast, the ring-oscillator implementations are target-specific.
+For example, the target/common/xilinx directory contains a dedicated ring.vhd implementation for Xilinx FPGAs.

 FPGA targets

-As of now OpenTRNG supports the Digilent Arty A7 35T board, based on Xilinx Artix-7 FPGA.
+Currently, OpenTRNG supports the Digilent Arty A7 35T board, which is based on the Xilinx Artix-7 FPGA.

 image-center